Alicia-Gittens/ravenmyst110011/README1.md

 ├── README.md                   # Project documentation
 ├── requirements.txt            # List of Python dependencies
 └── cybersecurity_jobs_etl_pandas.csv  # Output file (generated after running the script)

+This keeps the relevant commands and examples within a single code block for each section, as per your preference.
+Let me know if you'd like further adjustments!